-It is important to spread all mulch 70-100mm thick but even more so if using a coloured mulch as its colour will fade over time due to sun bleaching or washout.
+It is important to spread all mulch 70-100mm thick.
+This is even more important if you’re using a coloured mulch as its colour will fade over time due to sun bleaching or washout.
 Having mulch at 100mm depth gives you the opportunity to turn it over and refresh your garden without needing to top up your mulch.

 What is the difference between red cypress mulch and dyed red woodchip?

-Both our Cypress Red and Cypress Black Mulches are guaranteed to be made from 100% cypress timber where as the dyed woodchip can be made from various timbers including recycled treated pallets.
-Woodchip is easily blown out of garden beds during storms and can float away during heavy rain.
-Mulches bed down and stay in place due to the balance of fine and coarse material.
+Both our Cypress Red and Cypress Black Mulches are guaranteed to be made from 100% cypress timber and coloured with safe, industry-leading technologies.
+On the other hand, dyed woodchips can be made from various timbers, including recycled treated pallets.

 What is it about cypress timber that makes it a great base for mulch?

-It’s the natural oils in cypress timber that make it termite resistant but it also takes longer to break down meaning that the mulch lasts longer whilst offering a slow release carbon source for your soil.
+The natural oils in cypress timber make it termite resistant.
+But they also make the mulch last longer and break down more slowly, offering a slow release carbon source for your soil.

 What are some of the trends in mulch you have seen emerging over the last year?

 We are starting to see our Cypress Black Mulch catch the Cypress Red in popularity as it offers an even greater contrast against plants.
-Landscape Architects are specifying our coloured mulches for high end residential and commercial projects every day now and I let them tell me what’s on point but the natural colour of our other Cypress Mulches like Cypress Blend will always be a popular choice for gardeners wanting a natural look.
+Landscape Architects are specifying our coloured mulches for high end residential and commercial projects every day now.
+They often tell me what’s on trend.
+But the natural colour of our other Cypress Mulches like Cypress Blend will always be a popular choice for gardeners wanting a natural look.

 Looking for more information about rocks, soils and everything landscaping?
 It’s easy to keep in the loop by following our blog page.
 Remember, if you’ve got any questions you can contact the friendly team at Rock n Soil anytime.
 We’re here to help!